anjinhogustavo/42-Common-Core---Libft/README.md

 ## 📝 About

-> This project consists of recreating the well-known printf function from the C standard library, libc.
-The ft_printf function allows formatted output to the standard output stream or other file descriptors.
-You will handle various format specifiers such as %d, %s, %x, and more, mimicking the behavior of the original function while deepening your understanding of variadic functions, buffers, and type handling in C.
+> This project involves creating a custom C library, libft, by re-implementing a set of standard C library functions.
+The libft library includes functions for string manipulation, memory management, linked lists, and other essential utilities.
+By developing your own versions of functions like strlen, strcpy, memset, malloc, and more, you'll deepen your understanding of C programming, pointers, and memory allocation, while creating a reusable library that can be integrated into future projects.

 <br>

 # 📚 Great Resources for Ft_Printf